 14) To walk - and walk: Iceland loves waymarked trails, short, long and longer and all over the countryside.
 This makes the country a navigational treat.
 A longer hike to recommend is Skaftafell National Park.

-15) For strange sweets: Liquorice in all shapes and varieties, Lava Candy, Hraun, Conga, Florida bars, Tromp, Opal, Topas and even Lava Candy are just a few of the sweets that can be found in even the smallest of supermarkets.
+15) For strange sweets: Licorice in all shapes and varieties, Lava Candy, Hraun, Conga, Florida bars, Tromp, Opal, Topas and even Lava Candy are just a few of the sweets that can be found in even the smallest of supermarkets.
 Iceland appears to love their confectionary and the more bizarre the better!
 Try a few for fun.

-16) For odd delicacies: One Icelandic "delicacy' that I wouldn't recommend (although others rave about it) is the putrefied fish called Skata.
+16) For odd delicacies: One Icelandic 'delicacy' that I wouldn't recommend (although others rave about it) is the putrefied fish called Skata.
 It's said the smell is enough to make you run miles, so I hate to think what it tastes like.
 Try if you dare?!

-17) To see the Northern Lights (if you're lucky): Iceland is one of the best places in the world to see the Northern Lights (aurora borealis ).
+17) To see the Northern Lights (if you're lucky): Iceland is one of the best places in the world to see the Northern Lights (aurora borealis).
 But the conditions need to be right for this fabulous night-time sky display.
 However, don't be put off even if the forecast is not so good.
 We saw the Northern Lights when the forecast was very low indeed.
 As Icelanders are fond of telling you, you just never know when the lights will appear so it's always worth popping outside after dark just to see.

 18) For a charming capital city: Spend at least a day or two in the wonderful small city of Reykjavik.
-Wander the colourful streets, window shop in delightful shops, visit museums, eat out, take a whale watching trip, visit the Volcano House and see the huge topographical 3D map of Iceland.
+Wander the colorful streets, window shop in delightful shops, visit museums, eat out, take a whale watching trip, visit the Volcano House and see the huge topographical 3D map of Iceland.

 19) For wildlife watching: Puffins, whales and other sea mammals are Icelandic specialties.

 20) To spend: There is no getting away from it, Iceland is pricey and especially for food and drink.
 But it's nowhere near as expensive as we had imagined.
-I advise that you seek out local cafes and restaurants (see TripAdvisor for recommendations), take advantage of duty free alcohol allowances and remember that you are on holiday.
+I advise that you seek out local cafes and restaurants (see TripAdvisor for recommendations), take advantage of duty free alcohol allowances and remember that you are on vacation.
 Food and drink might be akin to London prices – and more in some places – but this country more than makes up for a dent in your wallet by being so fabulously spectacular.

-21) To want more: Once you have seen and experienced Iceland you will want to return.
+21) To want more: Once you have seen and experienced Iceland, you will want to return.
 For sure.